0

 They use the Telegram Web Apps API for UI elements, data exchange, authentication, theming, and deep integration with chats.

-Since TMAs are launched right inside Telegram, they can straight away offer a more consistent user experience thanks to the familiarity users have with the platform itself.
+Since TMAs are launched directly inside Telegram, they immediately provide a consistent user experience thanks to the familiarity users have with the platform itself.

 One of the best things about Telegram Mini Apps is that they can also use many of Telegram's features, such as easy login, payments, and notifications.
 This makes it easy to create useful and fun apps.

-In late 2024, Telegram added full-screen layouts, landscape support, home-screen shortcuts, share flows, gyro, and subscriptions with Telegram Stars, which opened more serious product scenarios.
+In 2026, Telegram added full-screen layouts, landscape support, home-screen shortcuts, share flows, gyro, and subscriptions with Telegram Stars, which opened more serious product scenarios.
+Telegram has over 1 billion monthly active users — you can ship services directly inside Telegram where your audience already is.

 Want a quick primer on Mini Apps vs bots?
 See our explainer – difference between Telegram mini app and Telegram bot.